 What is calcium and why is it important?

 Calcium is a mineral that is found in small quantities throughout the body.
-It is plays an important role in such varied and vital functions as muscle contraction, transmission of nerve impulses, blood clotting, and bone growth.
+It plays an important role in diverse and vital functions including muscle contraction, transmission of nerve impulses, blood clotting, and bone growth.

 What is hypercalcemia?

 The term hypercalcemia is used when the level of calcium in the blood is higher than normal (hyper = “above”; -emia = “blood”).

 How are levels of calcium controlled in the healthy animal?

 Calcium levels are controlled by a pair of parathyroid glands.
 The two tiny glands are embedded in the thyroid gland, which sits just below the larynx or "voice box" overlying the windpipe.
 The parathyroid glands are responsible for monitoring the calcium level in the blood.
 When calcium levels are too low, the glands release a hormone called parathyroid hormone (PTH), which acts to return calcium levels to normal.

 Why is having high calcium bad for my pet?